 #3 Ice Hockey

-From the East coast to the West, every small town and large city has both indoor and outdoor hockey arenas.
-Take a stroll on a winter’s evening through a Canadian neighborhood and the hollow thunk of a hockey puck against the boards is sure to be ringing out.
+Every small town and large city has indoor and outdoor hockey arenas from the East coast to the West.
+Take a stroll on a winter’s evening through a Canadian neighborhood, and the hollow thunk of a hockey puck against the boards is sure to be ringing out.

 #4 The Canadian Rockies

 Canada’s Rocky Mountains soar between the two western provinces of Alberta and British Columbia.
-Glaciers, glistening mountain lakes, ski hills, hiking trails, and impressive wildlife are reason enough to visit.
+Glaciers, glistening mountain lakes, ski hills, hiking trails, and impressive wildlife are reasons enough to visit.

 Lake Louise, a 40-minute drive from the Banff townsite, is a shimmering lake where the color blue takes on a different meaning.
 Rent a canoe and paddle around the lake (the lake is glacial fed…so the water is C O L D!) or hike up to a teahouse that has existed since 1905.